Show me a product manager who touts the importance of talking to customers and I’ll show you a handful who find it challenging to maintain such habit.

 Direct customer engagement is the best way to develop product judgement in order to make the right product decisions.

-The argument that “Steve Jobs didn’t ask what customers want because customers don’t always know what they want” is faulty. …
+The argument that “Steve Jobs didn’t ask what customers want because customers don’t always know what they want” is faulty.
+The purpose of talking to customers is not to find out what they want, but to understand life through their lens. …

 How did you discover your last favorite product?
 From an ad, or from seeing it frequently surface in your social circle?